hitherejoe/LeanbackCards/README.md

     <img src="images/tag_card.png" alt="Tag Card"/>
 </p>

+A tag card allows you to show an icon/text pair.
 You can add a tag card in several ways:

 - By creating a new instance and setting it's properties programatically: